 return output_list

-2. We create an empty list called output_list to store the unique elements.
-This will be the list where we build the result.
+output_listto store the unique elements.
+This will be the list where we build the result. - We use a

 Here’s how the example usage works: